ecarmonabaltimore/TBB-ARC-INTEGRATION-SANDBOX/terraform/README.md

 You will find in this folder the code of all the middlewares infrastructure developed for The Baltimore Banner.

+## Warning

+It must be taken into account that the isolated folders approach is used to differentiate the deployed resources between environments, having said that it is imperative that resources are first provisioned in the development environment (development folder) after this design/architecture meets the requirements, it is processed to establish the same architecture for the production environment (production folder).

 ## Quick Start

 ### Pre-requisite installed packages: